nessakura/thai-japan-voice-translator/README.md

                 this.stopAllAudioAndRecognition();
                 this.clearAllTextareas(); // Clear textareas when switching mode

-                if (mode === 'thaiToJapanese') {
+                if (mode === 'thaiToJapanese') { // Changed from English
-                    this.thaiToJapaneseSection.style.display = 'block';
+                    this.thaiToJapaneseSection.style.display = 'block'; // Changed from English
-                    this.japaneseToThaiSection.style.display = 'none';
+                    this.japaneseToThaiSection.style.display = 'none'; // Changed from English
-                    this.modeThaiToJapaneseBtn.classList.add('active');
+                    this.modeThaiToJapaneseBtn.classList.add('active'); // Changed from English
-                    this.modeJapaneseToThaiBtn.classList.remove('active');
+                    this.modeJapaneseToThaiBtn.classList.remove('active'); // Changed from English
-                    this.updateStatus('พร้อมใช้งาน: ไทย ➡️ ญี่ปุ่น', 'success');
+                    this.updateStatus('พร้อมใช้งาน: ไทย ➡️ ญี่ปุ่น', 'success'); // Changed from English
                 } else { // japaneseToThai
-                    this.thaiToJapaneseSection.style.display = 'none';
+                    this.thaiToJapaneseSection.style.display = 'none'; // Changed from English
-                    this.japaneseToThaiSection.style.display = 'block';
+                    this.japaneseToThaiSection.style.display = 'block'; // Changed from English
-                    this.modeThaiToJapaneseBtn.classList.remove('active');
+                    this.modeThaiToJapaneseBtn.classList.remove('active'); // Changed from English
-                    this.modeJapaneseToThaiBtn.classList.add('active');
+                    this.modeJapaneseToThaiBtn.classList.add('active'); // Changed from English
-                    this.updateStatus('พร้อมใช้งาน: ญี่ปุ่น ➡️ ไทย', 'success');
+                    this.updateStatus('พร้อมใช้งาน: ญี่ปุ่น ➡️ ไทย', 'success'); // Changed from English
                 }
                 this.checkApiKeyStatus(); // Re-check and enable features based on API key }

+            checkApiKeyStatus() {
+                if (this.geminiApiKey) {
+                    this.apiSetupSection.style.display = 'none';
+                    this.apiKeyStatusDisplay.style.display = 'flex';
+                    this.updateStatus(`พร้อมใช้งาน: ${this.currentMode === 'thaiToJapanese' ? 'ไทย ➡️ ญี่ปุ่น' : 'ญี่ปุ่น ➡️ ไทย'}`, 'success'); // Changed from English
+                    this.enableAllFeatures();
+                } else {
+                    this.apiSetupSection.style.display = 'block';
+                    this.apiKeyInput.value = '';
+                    this.apiKeyInput.disabled = false;
+                    this.saveApiKeyBtn.style.display = 'inline-block';
+                    this.removeApiKeyBtn.style.display = 'none';
+                    this.apiKeyStatusDisplay.style.display = 'none';
+                    this.updateStatus('กรุณาใส่ Gemini API Key ก่อนใช้งาน', 'error');
+                    this.disableAllFeatures();
+                }
+            }

             enableAllFeatures() {
                 this.startThaiBtn.disabled = false;
-                this.startJapaneseBtn.disabled = false;
+                this.startJapaneseBtn.disabled = false; // Changed from English
                 this.updateTranslateButtonStates();
                 this.updateListenButtonStates();
             }